nite-stocker/setup-mac-vscode-python-pip/README.md

 ### Select the virtual environment Python interpreter

 1. Press `⌘+Shift+P` to open the command palette
-2. Type "python", then run `Python: Select Interpreter`
+2. Type "python", then select `Python: Select Interpreter`
 3. Choose the interpreter from `.venv/bin/python`

 ### Create a Python script